Healthy & Active Lifestyles

 The goal of the Stepping Up to Prevent Falls Coalition is to prevent injuries and deaths caused by falls among older adults by convening a group of committed, local partners to implement evidence-based strategies to prevent falls including increasing falls risk assessment, building systems for home assessment and modifications, and increasing access to balance and mobility trainings.

 The SUTPF Coalition meets virtually at least once per quarter.
-If you are interested in learning more about preventing falls among older adults or attending the SUTPF coalition meetings, please contact Taylor Jaggers.
+If you are interested in learning more about preventing falls among older adults or attending the SUTPF coalition meetings, please contact Abbey Trimble.

 Contact: